cseanburns/semantic_web_development/src/2b-section-elements.md

 In this article, you might want to take note of a historical aspect of a specific text editor, like [Vim][vim], even though the main article isn't about Vim.
 This is the kind of function that an `<aside>` fulfills.
-Note that I add an additional `<section>` element to illustrate how this can be used repeatedly.
+Note that I add an `<section>` element to illustrate how this can be used repeatedly.

 ```
 <body>